CFSA: Cultivating Exceptional Potential

 Institutional Endorsement

-We require all Syracuse University students who are seeking institutional endorsement for the Marshall Scholarship and Rhodes Scholarship to register with CFSA by June 1 and to complete an “Intent to Apply” form by July 1, detailing their record on leadership, service, academic accomplishments, and their rationale for the application.
+Syracuse University requires all students and alumni who are seeking institutional endorsement for the Marshall Scholarship and Rhodes Scholarship to express their interest in applying by June 1 and to complete an “Intent to Apply” form by July 1, detailing their record on leadership, service, academic accomplishments, and their rationale for the application.
+To express interest, email cfsa@syr.edu or one of CFSA's advisors directly.
+You can find the link to the "Intent to Apply" form below.
 A campus committee will meet in July to review these forms and select the students who will be endorsed by the University.

-Students seeking CFSA’s support and assistance with applications to the Gates-Cambridge Scholarship, the Schwarzman Scholars Program, the Luce Scholars Program, or the Knight-Hennessy Scholars Program should also complete the form.
-The “Intent to Apply” Form will open in late May and close on July 1st.
+Applicants seeking CFSA’s support and assistance with applications to the Gates-Cambridge Scholarship, the Schwarzman Scholars Program, the Luce Scholars Program, or the Knight-Hennessy Scholars Program ,should also complete the form.

 Prestigious Fellowships Intent to Apply Form